 Top Five Most Iconic Hawkeye Covers

-Here are the top five most iconic covers featuring Hawkeye (with iconic being determined mostly subjectively by what covers are called to mind when one thinks of Hawkeye, but first being determined with a prominent objective standard of whether a cover is homaged a lot or featured a lot in histories of the character).
-The notable exception is no covers from a character’s first appearance (which isn’t applicable to all characters, of course, just those who appeared on the cover of the comic they debuted in)!
+Here are my picks for the top five most iconic covers featuring Hawkeye (with iconic being determined by what covers are most established and most recognized when it comes to Hawkeye, with a preference towards covers that are homaged a lot).
+This is not a BEST cover list and due to the very nature of icons, very few (if any) recent covers will be on the list.
+A notable exception to the rules is that I don’t count covers from a character’s first appearance (which isn’t applicable to all characters, of course, just those who appeared on the cover of the comic they debuted in), as those tend to be automatically iconic so they’re boring.
 Here‘s a list of all characters featured so far.

 First off, while I’m exempting first appearance covers from the countdown, it’s only fair, I suppose, to share them here before the countdown begins, so here is the first cover appearance of Hawkeye from his debut story, Tales of Suspense #57…

 Possibly the most iconic Hawkeye story, this is the one where he fights Deathbird.
 Almost a perfect encapsulation of the character.
 This is a very strong cover from Byrne.

 Amazingly enough, this is one of the most homaged Hawkeye covers (by which I mean, of course, that it’s been homaged at all).

 The West Coast Avengers are a big part of Hawkeye’s history (as is Mockingbird, who’s on this cover).

 This cover would be higher but, well, it’s Hawkeye and Ant-Man II.

 Not much to say about this one except that it’s a classic Hawkeye cover (surprisingly, Hawkeye really did not get that many cover spotlights in his early days as an Avenger – the one exception was when he was not even Hawkeye, but Goliath!)